 Start by exploring the DeFi space to understand it better.
-Read guides to increase your knowledge of the subject, establish how the various DeFi protocols work, and figure out what you want to accomplish with DeFi.
+Read guides to increase the knowledge of the subject, establish how the various DeFi protocols work, and figure out what traders want to accomplish with DeFi.

-Then, find an application that interests you and understand how it works.
-For example, you could start with an established DeFi application with the lowest risk and start there.
+Then, find an application and understand how it works.
+For example, traders could start with an established DeFi application with the lowest risk and start there.

-Next, set a budget and add funds to your wallet.
-Begin by spending only a small amount, then increase it as your confidence level soars.
-As you get more exposed, explore other applications while paying attention to the risk versus reward every step of the way.
+Next, set a budget and add funds to a crypto wallet.
+Begin by spending only a small amount, then increase it as confidence in the application increases.
+Before getting more exposure, explore other applications while paying attention to the risk versus reward every step of the way.

 When investing in DeFi tokens, experts recommend considering the liquidity and the amount staked on a platform.
 More often than not, tokens with high liquidity are a less risky investment than those with low liquidity.

-There are various ways you can make money in DeFi, ranging from depositing funds in a liquidity pool to earn interest or trading fees to yield farming and taking part in no-loss lotteries.
+There are various ways traders can make money in DeFi, ranging from depositing funds in a liquidity pool to earn interest or trading fees to yield farming and taking part in no-loss lotteries.